israman30/israman30/README.md

 #### 🇺🇸 Hi there, I'm a Software Engineer! 👋 | 🇪🇨 Hola, Soy Ingeniero en Software! 👋 | 🇮🇹 Ciao, I sono un Ingegnere del Software! 👋

+Hi, I am a Software Developer based New York area focusing mainly on native applications for mobile and web.
+Swift, Kotlin and JavaScript are my tools for supporting, testing and architecting front to end existing / brand new products.

 - 🔭 I’m currently working on SwiftUI
 - 🌱 I’m currently learning SwiftUI & Android Development
 - 👯 I’m looking to collaborate on any cool project based on Swift, Kotlin, JavaScript or Python